timeprism/introduction/README.md

 Seconds are the smallest units, and are the same duration as conventional seconds.

-A 'bit' is ten seconds plus an extra second (called the 'seconscious').
+A 'bit' is ten seconds plus an extra second (called the 'seconscious') = 11 seconds.

-A 'play' is ten bits plus an extra bit and second.
+A 'play' is ten bits plus an extra bit and second =  111 seconds.

-A 'sharp' is ten plays plus an extra play, bit and second.
+A 'sharp' is ten plays plays plus an extra second = 1111 seconds.

-Each wind is made up of ten sharps, plus an extra play, bit and second.
+Each wind is made up of ten sharps, plus an extra sharp plus ten bits and ten seconds = 12341 seconds.

 With some repetition at the end of sequences, and a few seconds grace at the end of the day, the total number of seconds matches that of the conventional 24 hour clock.